InsertIO/cordovaInsert/README.md

 The purpose of this code is to allow hybrid applications to use the native Pendo Mobile SDK (formerly Insert SDK).
 Using the Pendo Mobile SDK together with this plug-in allows a hybrid app to trigger inserts using custom code.

 # Important Deprecation Note
 Please note that this Cordova Plug-in is no longer recommended for use.
 Pendo customers using Cordova are encouraged to use the Pendo Agent solution.
-For more information please go to the [https://help.pendo.io/resources/support-library/installation/pendo-install-client-side-data.html] Pendo Help Center
+For more information please go to the Pendo Help Center at https://help.pendo.io/resources/support-library/installation/pendo-install-client-side-data.html

 # Preconditions